Parson Place Press LLC

 5. What rights do I relinquish when I publish with Parson Place Press?

 6. With Parson Place Press as your publisher, you retain full control over your author's rights.
-You must, however, grant us both print rights and reprint rights world-wide, in order for us to be able to legally publish and distribute your work anywhere in the world.
-You must complete and sign a standard agreement which we will provide you before publication for granting those rights.
+You must, however, license both print rights and reprint rights world-wide, as well as world-wide electronic rights, in order for Parson Place Press to be able to legally publish and distribute your work anywhere in the world in both print and eBook formats.
+You must complete and sign a standard agreement for granting those rights, which you will receive with instructions for completing it before publication.

 Return to Top